modern commerce resources

 OCTOBER 12, 2021 Written by Team SkillNet

-Combining stability and dynamism, two seemingly conflicting goals, has become central to retail agility.
+Combining stability and dynamism, two seemingly conflicting goals, has become central to agility in retail.
 Fortunately, technology is making the task of becoming – and staying – agile easier.
-Agile software (applications) is coming to the rescue of today’s modern retail businesses.
+Agile retail industry software (applications) is coming to the rescue of today’s modern retail businesses.
 However, a majority of retailers, continue with their existing applications.
 These are proving to be barriers in responding to evolving customer needs.
 The question that retailers will ask soon is: How can we change that?

 A couple of years ago, Gartner examined what businesses did to become agile.
 The answer should surprise no one: Most of them had considered over 8,000 significant software purchases in the previous two years.
 43% were ad hoc buying efforts—efforts not tied to strategic plans or existing budget commitments.
 Gartner then asked the most obvious question: Is that agility or is that a sign of problems?
 Acquiring new capabilities using technology, as and when the market demands, is commendable.
 It is an indicator of a retailer’s hunger to be agile.
 But if the software has to be retired with the next wave of change, it means trouble.
 Today, junking applications every two to three years does not signal the thinking of an astute retailer.
 Acquiring agile software is the way forward.